cduan2020/LocalizedControl/README.md

 * `driverplacement.m` runs the gradient-based greedy algorithm for driver placement (Algorithm 2) on a Barabási–Albert (BA) random network with Laplacian dynamics.

-* `run_kuromoto_control.m` runs the local control design alogorithm (Algorithm 3) and dynamical simulations on the network of Kuramoto oscillators.
+* `run_kuramoto_control.m` runs the local control design alogorithm (Algorithm 3) and dynamical simulations on the network of Kuramoto oscillators.
 The folder `Kuramoto` contains supporting code and data files.

 * `run_power_control.m` runs the local control design alogorithm (Algorithm 3) and dynamical simulations on a synthetic Texas power grid.
 The code requires Matpower 6.0 to be installed on the MATLAB search path.
 The folder `Power grid` contains supporting code and data files.